xengeo/java-fundamentals/README.md

 ; brew install openjdk@17
 ```

-Then, do this to verify that everything worked
+Then, do this to verify that everything worked:

 ```shell
 ; java --version
 ```

-And you should see output a bit like this
+And you should see output that's a bit like this:

 ```shell
 openjdk 17.0.5 2022-10-18